Thomas FitzMaurice, 1st Earl of Kerry

 Thomas FitzMaurice, 1st Earl of Kerry PC (Ire) (1668 – 16 March 1741) was an Irish peer and politician.

 Life

 He was the son of William FitzMaurice, 20th Baron Kerry, and Constance Long.
 He succeeded his father in March 1696/97 and was invested as a Privy Counsellor before April 1711.
 He was created Earl of Kerry on 17 January 1723, together with the subsidiary title Viscount Clanmaurice, both in the Peerage of Ireland.
 He had some military experience, and even his grandson Lord Shelburne, in a notably hostile character sketch, admitted that he showed courage and talent as a soldier.
 He was notorious for his hot temper, and even in an age when duelling was commonplace, he was reprimanded, and briefly imprisoned, for challenging John Methuen, the Lord Chancellor of Ireland to a duel.

-FitzMaurice was a Member of the Irish House of Commons for Kerry from 1692 to 1697.
+FitzMaurice was a Member of the Irish House of Commons for County Kerry from 1692 to 1697.